 Networking for Emerging Scholars: A Conversation with HMRE Researchers and Practitioners

-The Marriage Strengthening Research and Dissemination Center (MAST Center) and the National Council of Family Relations (NCFR) are pleased to announce a FREE virtual mentoring event for emerging scholars in Healthy Marriage and Relationship Education (HMRE).
-This event is part of the 2020 NCFR Annual Conference being held the week of Nov.
-11, 2020.
+The Marriage Strengthening Research and Dissemination Center (MAST Center) and the National Council of Family Relations (NCFR) are pleased to announce a FREE virtual mentoring event for emerging scholars the week before the 2021 NCFR Annual Conference (November 2-5).

 The mentoring event is designed to facilitate relationships among emerging scholars—current graduate students and early career professionals who are less than 5 years out from their terminal degree—and more established leaders in the research and practice fields interested in family strengthening research and programming.
 After attending a full group Zoom meeting, emerging scholars and mentors will be assigned to Zoom breakout rooms (1-2 mentors and ~6 emerging scholars) based on topical interest and will have ample opportunity to speak about professional development topics such as: navigating graduate school, launching a research agenda, academic and nonacademic career opportunities in HMRE-related work, and how to form partnerships with HMRE programs.

-The mentoring event will be held November 12, 2020, from 4-5 p.m.
-CT via Zoom.
+The mentoring event will be held Wednesday, October 27th at 3:45 to 5:15 p.m.
+Central Time via Zoom.
 There is no cost to participate in this event.
 Due to limited space, registration is on a first come, first served basis.

 Mentors.
 If you are a seasoned researcher or practitioner interested in supporting new scholars working in the healthy marriage and relationship field, please register here.
 Mentors will be selected based on need and topic areas of expertise.